citp/privacy-policy-historical/s/sc/scr/screencast.com.md

-> *The following text is extracted and transformed from the screencast.com privacy policy that was archived on 2016-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161230112211id_/http%3A//www.screencast.com/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the screencast.com privacy policy that was archived on 2017-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170630072122id_/http%3A//www.techsmith.com/redirect.asp%3Ftarget%3Dtechsmith_privacy%26ver%3D0.%2A.%2A%26lang%3Denu%26os%3Dna%26product%3Dscreencast) for the most accurate reproduction.*

-# TechSmith | Screencast.com, online video sharing, Privacy Policy
+# Privacy Policy

-**Effective Date: July 09, 2015**
+**Effective Date: October 11, 2016**

 TechSmith Corporation (“TechSmith”) values your privacy and TechSmith desires to ensure your experience with TechSmith and its subsidiaries and related companies (collectively “TechSmith”, “we,” “our” or “us”) and all our websites and all our related subdomains (the “Sites”) and all our products, mobile applications, software, blogs, forums, channels and sharing and quizzing services (collectively with the Sites, the “Services”) are as satisfying and safe as possible.
 In that regard, we have established for the Sites and/or Services the following privacy policy to explain and describe what personal information TechSmith collects on our Sites and/or Services, how TechSmith uses it and your options regarding information TechSmith may collect about you.
 By accepting this Privacy Policy, you expressly consent to the information handling practices described in this Policy.
 This Privacy Policy is a part of and incorporated into TechSmith’s Terms of Use and End user License Agreements associated with its Sites and/or Services.
 In addition, by accepting this Privacy Policy you expressly represent: (a) that you are over the age of 18 and/or not considered a minor in the jurisdiction for which you reside; or (b) that you are a parent or guardian of a minor child and you who have expressly consented to handling of the minor’s personal information as described in this Policy; or (c) that you are a school or a school district which has contracted with TechSmith to collect Personal Information of your students for the educational context authorized by your school or your school district.
 Your continued use of our Sites and/or Services or any other content, products or other services covered by this Policy constitutes your acceptance and agreement to this Policy and any updates.

-### Contacting Us
+## Contacting Us

 If you have questions about this policy, please feel free to contact us at:

 TechSmith Corporation
 2405 Woodlake Dr.
 Okemos, MI 48864-5910 USA
 Toll-free: 800.517.3001 (U.S. Only)
 Voice: +1.517.381.2300
 Fax: +1.517.913.6121
 [privacy@techsmith.com](mailto:privacy@techsmith.com)

 * * *